Jamie Dupree: Health

 In April 2016, Dupree noticed that his voice began to falter after becoming ill on a family vacation in the UK.
 His voice became scratchy and high, then he quickly lost the ability to speak coherently.
 He continued working by use of note cards to interview news makers.
-In April 2017, he was diagnosed with tongue protrusion dystonia, a rare neurological condition that robbed him of his smooth baritone reporting voice.
-Subsequent treatments yielded no success, but Dupree continued to work in written form through his articles and blog.
+In April 2017, he was diagnosed with tongue protrusion dystonia, a rare neurological condition that impacted his reporting voice.
+Subsequent treatments were unsuccessful, but Dupree continued to work in written form through his articles and blog.

 Return to radio

 With no resolution to his speech condition on the horizon, Dupree and his coworkers began looking for high tech solutions.
 The Scotland-based technology firm CereProc had the solution.
 CereProc processed hundreds of audio files of Dupree's previous reporting to produce a sophisticated text-to-speech program to synthesize Dupree's distinctive voice.
 On June 18, 2018, Dupree returned to the airwaves using the program which was dubbed Jamie Dupree 2.0.

 Jamie Dupree left Cox Media Group on November 30, 2020.